 This project area 5: The future of hydrogen - societal challenges (initiated within the centers research discipline Transport and Society) have two main research goals: R5a.
 Develop comparative cost and sustainability methods for hydrogen use scenarios and its relation to transport and hydrogen society as a whole, and R5b.
 Interlink market needs and support innovation owners by surveying and trending technology usage in different hydrogen use fields.
-The work towards R5a will start first of March, 2023, and R5b will be continuously worked on throughout the project.
-The milestone Mile6 with a first scenario defined by M12 is expected to be somewhat delayed due to the delayed start of the PhD student.
+The work towards R5a started first of April, 2023, and R5b will be continuously worked on throughout the project.
+The milestone Mile6 with a first scenario defined by M12 is underway and will be published in forthcoming work.
 This project has no specific innovation goal, but the knowledge and insights generated from the project will support the industry including small and medium enterprises when taking decision about areas of innovation to focus on.

-The project aims to contribute to all of the dissemination goals, what was accomplished during 2022 can be seen in italic, below:
+The project aims to contribute to all of the dissemination goals, what was accomplished during 2022 and 2023 can be seen in italic, below: